New York Bus Accident Attorneys

 Regardless of the specific cause of a bus accident, the vast majority are preventable.
 Individuals who suffer injuries face a great deal of emotional and physical pain in the aftermath of a bus accident.
 Severe injuries and fatalities can devastate victims and their families and place a large financial burden on a household.
 If you or your child has sustained serious injuries in a bus accident, you need to consult our experienced New York bus accident lawyers to see if we can help you with your bus accident claim.

-The skilled personal injury attorneys at Jacoby & Meyers, LLP, represent accident injury victims throughout New York.
+The skilled New York personal injury attorneys at Jacoby & Meyers, LLP, represent accident injury victims.
 Contact us today for a free case evaluation at (877) 565-2993 to learn about your options for recovering compensation after a bus accident.

 “If it were not for the integral legal team of experts at Jacoby & Meyers I would not be where I am today with my recovery.
 I highly recommend hiring Jacoby & Meyers should you ever find yourself injured in an accident, and an individual or company needs to be held accountable for their negligence.” -C.J.